 We don’t watch football, except for the Super Bowl which is basically just an excuse to drink beer and eat a bunch of food.
 (Oh wait, I do that all the time anyway.)
 White Owl Social Club had the game on and some nice vegan options.
 The buffalo cauliflower was good, but the vegan beet burger was the winner of the night.
 Someone sitting at the bar recommended the burger, and she noted that she’s not even vegetarian.

 Portland > Voodoo Doughnut

-Grabbing donuts from Voodoo seems to be a very Portland thing to do.
+Grabbing donuts from Voodoo is the thing to do when you visit Portland, right?
 Bonus: they have a wide selection of vegan options.
-John the cereal man got the fruit loop covered donut, while I was very pleased with my donut that was heavily covered in sprinkles.
-Not the most amazing donuts I’ve had, but certainly a fun spot to stop by.
+John the cereal man got the fruit loop covered donut, while I was content with my donut that was heavily covered in sprinkles.
+Not the most amazing donuts, but certainly a fun spot to stop by.